Dialing for Dollars: Other local formats

 A similar format, The Money Man, was used on WLOS-TV Asheville, North Carolina, in the late 1960s.
 Host Bob Caldwell would call viewers and ask them to tell how much money was in the jackpot and name the show or star of the day.
 This aired in late afternoons, during reruns of Perry Mason and the station's 5:30 PM newscast.

-Another similar format, the Prize Movie, aired for many years on WUAB-TV in Cleveland, Ohio; host John Lanigan would call people in a manner similar to Dialing for Dollars, and would spin a wheel containing photos of both station personalities and stars of the syndicated fare seen on the station; he would then ask the caller to identify that person.
-If they did so successfully, they won the jackpot (which always ended in 43 cents).
-This lasted for many years, until the station opted to replace the Prize Movie with a slate of syndicated talk shows in the fall of 1993; this was a failure and the Prize Movie was brought back in January of 1994, and ended for good that August.
+Another similar format, the Prize Movie, aired on weekday afternoons for many years beginning in the early-1970s on WUAB-TV in Cleveland, Ohio; host John Lanigan would call people in a manner similar to Dialing for Dollars, by using a rotating drum, and would spin a wheel containing photos of both station personalities and stars of the syndicated fare seen on the station; he would then ask the caller to identify that person or show.
+If they did so successfully, the host would deliver one out of six cards that were labeled WUAB-TV.
+The caller would then receive a small prize, such as small gifts, and was followed by a question that was worth the money.
+If they answered the question correctly, the caller wins the jackpot (which always ended in 43 cents).
+The setup had a few major changes in its 20-year run.
+The first wheel had pegs located at the back of the wheel rather than the front at first and all of the photos were printed in black and white.
+By the mid-1980s, both the setup and the wheel received an update and a makeover.
+The wheel resembles a film reel located far to the right from the host's desk, with pegs in the front rather than the back in the first wheel, and color-printed photos were added as well.
+This lasted for many years until September 10, 1993, when the station opted to replace the Prize Movie with a slate of syndicated talk shows in the fall of 1993; this was a failure and the Prize Movie was brought back in January 1994 by Lanigan himself featuring both a new gameboard and gameplay.
+This didn't last long, and the show quickly ended for good that August.